essembeh/previewer/README.md

 _previewer_ is a collection of tools:

-- `previewer-montage`: to generate a single image with thumbnails from a _folder_ containing images or a video clip
+- `previewer montage`: to generate a single image with thumbnails from a _folder_ containing images or a video clip
+- `previewer gif`: to generate a Gif with thumbnails from a _folder_ containing images or a video clip
-- `previewer-video-thumbnailer`: to extract a given number of thumbnails from a video clip
+- `previewer video-thumbnailer`: to extract a given number of thumbnails from a video clip
-- `previewer-folder-thumbnailer`: to generate thumbnails (resized and cropped images) from a folder containing larger images
+- `previewer folder-thumbnailer`: to generate thumbnails (resized and cropped images) from a folder containing larger images

 # Install